HttpRafa/atomic-cloud/docs/usage/controller/index.md

-# What is the controller?
+# What is the Controller?

+The **Controller** is a vital component of the Atomic Cloud platform.
+It acts as the central management unit by:

+- **Overseeing Nodes:**
+  It monitors and manages the nodes in the cloud infrastructure.

+- **Managing Servers:**
-The controller is a crucial component of the cloud.
-It manages the nodes and is responsible for overseeing the servers initiated by the cloud.
+  It is responsible for initiating and supervising the servers launched by the cloud.

+By coordinating these operations, the Controller ensures a seamless and efficient cloud experience.

+---

-# How to use the controller?
+# How to Use the Controller

+Managing the Controller is straightforward with the CLI.
+Here are the basic operations:

 ## Create a Node

-Create a Node with the CLI using the option "Create Node".
+1. **Launch the CLI:**
+   Open your terminal and start the CLI.
+2. **Select "Create Node":**
+   From the available options, choose **"Create Node"** to add a new node to your cloud network.

 ## Create a Deployment

-Create a Deployment with the CLI using the option "Create Deployment".
+1. **Launch the CLI:**
+   Open your terminal and start the CLI.
+2. **Select "Create Deployment":**
+   Choose **"Create Deployment"** from the menu to initiate a new server deployment within your cloud infrastructure.

+These simple steps enable you to manage and expand your cloud resources efficiently using the CLI.